synacktiv/bip/docs/general/overview.rst

 .. code-block:: python

-    from bip.gui import * # BipPlugin is define in the bip.gui module
+    from bip.gui import * # BipPlugin is defined in the bip.gui module

     class ExPlugin(BipPlugin):
         # inherit from BipPlugin, all plugin should be instantiated only once